About the Psychosis Research Program (PRP)

 The PRP directs programs for the early intervention and prevention of psychotic disorders and is engaged in the ongoing development of additional studies and programs.
 The Program particularly emphasizes the early phases of psychotic illnesses (including the "prodromal" period before frank psychosis develops) in order to have the best opportunity to prevent or delay the onset of psychosis or to attenuate the symptoms and improve life style through early intervention.
 A second focus has been on understanding the progression of schizophrenia spectrum illnesses in people at three different phases, prodrome, first episode of psychosis and persistent psychotic disorders.
 A third focus has been on cognitive impairment and its treatment, as it is now known that cognitive impairment is the single best predictor of residual disability in schizophrenia.

-The new contract with DMH, awarded to the PRP in May 2007, will include the development of several new programs.
-There will be a health and wellness program under the direction of David Henderson, M.D. of Massachusetts General Hospital at Massachusetts Mental Health Center.
-(Link to H&W).
-There will be a multicultural research program to better understand racial and ethnic disparities in mental health care and ensure the research at the PRP includes a multicultural perspective and presence in the design and implementation of research projects.
-Finally, the PRP will be disseminating current research findings from the literature and PRP projects to DMH providers and consumers to assist in the delivery of evidence-based clinical care through written abstracts from the literature, workshops and clinical conferences.
+The contract with DMH, awarded to the PRP in May 2007, includes the development of several new programs.
+These programs include a health and wellness program under the direction of David Henderson, MD of Massachusetts General Hospital at Massachusetts Mental Health Center and a multicultural research program to better understand racial and ethnic disparities in mental health care and ensure the research at the PRP includes a multicultural perspective and presence in the design and implementation of research projects.
+Finally, the PRP disseminates research findings from the literature and PRP projects to DMH providers and consumers to assist in the delivery of evidence-based clinical care through written abstracts from the literature, workshops and clinical conferences.

 The current PRP leadership works closely with several advisory committees including a Consumer/Family Advisory Board in collaboration with Consumer Quality Initiatives, Inc.; the Harvard Medical School (HMS) Psychiatry Executive Committee Board of Advisors; and a Scientific Advisory Board made up of a number of senior faculty from several HMS-affiliated hospitals.